Angel0ffDeath/noip-renew/README.md

 1. Clone this repository to the device you will be running it from. (`git clone https://github.com/Angel0ffDeath/noip-renew.git`)
 2. Fill the information in credentials.txt
 3. Run script manually - python3 noip-renew.py.
+Script will logon to noip and check your hosts.
+If nothing to confirm script will run after 3 days.
+   If host confirmed script will run after 25 days.
+Run date will be stored in file state.json in script directory.
-4. Create cron job:
+5. Create cron job:
    crontab -e

    Add at the end:
    5 2 * * * /usr/bin/python3 /home/your_username/noip-renew/noip-renew.py >> /var/log/noip-renew.log 2>&1

    This will run the script daily at 2:05AM, but you can change the time.
-   The script will decide wether to log to noip.com or will exit.
+   The script will read state file and if run date is in the future will exit.
+If run date is today script will logon to noip.com and check your hosts.

    Remark: If your user cannot write in /var/log/, before running the script create log file: sudo touch /var/log/noip-renew.log